aeolusp/cap_pythonscript/README.md

 # Building
 > make

-The make will build required binaries and places it in directory build/
+**Note:** The make will build required binaries and places it in directory build/

 # Running